The Latest from What'sUpNewp + A look at What's Up on Wednesday

 The following public meetings are scheduled;

+Portsmouth: Melville Park Committee at 6 pm, Harbor Commission at 7 pm

-Tiverton: Zoning Revision Committee at 5 pm, School Committee at 7 pm
+Tiverton: Personnel Board at 5:30 pm, Zoning Board of Review at 7 pm

 See the agenda for the meetings mentioned above here.